spotlightpa/poor-richard/content/about/ideas-festival.md

 ### 12pm – 2pm | Meet K-Pop's Rumi & Derpy the Wildcat

 A special chance for fans of K-Pop Demon Hunters to meet everyone's favorite K-Pop star, Rumi, and her fun friend, Derpy the Wildcat.
-Hang out, take photos, and who knows, there might even be a dance party. (edited)
+Hang out, take photos, and who knows, there might even be a dance party.

 ### 12–1pm | Latino Berks: Voice, Participation & Representation